Tips for Visiting Hampton Court PalacePosted: 2011-02-17

 I've just retuned from a family day out at Hampton Court Palace, one of the most heavily visited historic attractions in the Greater London area.
 I thought it might be worthwhile passing along a few tips that might help make your trip easier and more enjoyable if you've been planning a visit.

-You can of course get to Hampton Court by public transport.
-There is service via Southwest Trains from Waterloo station, or join the train at Wimbledon Underground Station.
-Buses 111, 216, 411, 461, R68, 513 serve Hampton Court, and there are regular tourist cruises along the river from Westminster, Richmond-upon-Thames, and Kingston-upon-Thames.
-But if you are coming by car, you have two parking choices.
-The most obvious is the parking area at the Palace itself, but this small, and can be crowded.
-However, if you drive a few hundred yards past the Palace, west on Hampton Court Road (north bank of the Thames) you come to a larger paid parking area which is cheaper than the main parking lot.
+However, if you are coming by car you have two parking choices.
+The most obvious is the parking area at the Palace itself, but this is small, and can be crowded.
+If you drive a few hundred yards past the Palace, west on Hampton Court Road (on the north bank of the Thames) you come to a larger paid parking area which is cheaper than the main parking lot.
 Its a very short walk from this parking lot to the palace, and you are more likely to find spaces.

 Listen to the Costumed Guides

 I normally avoid costumed character guides at historic attractions like the plague, though my kids like them.
 I generally enjoy poking about on my own instead.
 But I have to say, the 'Tudor' guides at Hampton Court were really excellent.
 They were entertaining, informative, and just a whole lot of fun to listen to.

 I learned a lot about the palace and the people who lived there, in a quite enjoyable way.
 So if you have a chance to follow a costumed guide, or just to buttonhole one and ask questions, you'll find you get more out of your visit.
 I did.